wshager/raddle.js/README.md

 ### Fully-featured

 The Raddle core provides a parser, compiler and runtime environment.
-It utilizes [Frink](https://github.com/wshager/frink), a full set of standards-compliant functions build in modern JavaScript.
+It utilizes [Frink](https://github.com/wshager/frink), a full set of standards-compliant functions built in modern JavaScript.

 ### Functional